The Non-Negotiable List

 You now have a view of what you are looking for in a partner.
-It is a focused view that is specific to your own lense.
+It is a focused view that is specific to your own lens.

 Next time you are on a date, mentally check if they tick the five non-negotiables.
 If they do not, then move on.
 Your non-negotiables are just that… non-negotiable!
 I strongly recommend going on no less than three dates with the same person before you decide to either move on or give it a shot.

 Think of these dates as ‘trials’, which gives you the license and flexibility to find out more about the person.
-As with all trials you will be collecting data and assessing whether they have what you are looking for.
+As with all trials, you will collect data and assess whether they have what you are looking for.

-Should they tick all the items on your non-negotiable list, carry on checking off all the other items in the remaining four columns as you continue to see this person more often.
+When they tick all the items on your non-negotiable list.
+Carry on checking off all the other things in the remaining four columns as you continue to see this person more often.

-Anytime you start dating someone and you know they do not tick all the non-negotiables, you are settling for something less than what you want and desire.
+Anytime you start dating someone, and you know they do not tick all the non-negotiables, you settle for something less than what you want and desire.
 It will ultimately turn pear-shaped.
-However, if you have found someone who fulfils your Non-Negotiable list, you will be ready to do what it takes to have a fulfilling relationship.
-If they do not fulfil your non-negotiables, you will be unconsciously trying to change them.
+However, suppose you have found someone who fulfils your Non-Negotiable list.
+In that case, you will be ready to do what it takes to have a fulfilling relationship.
+If they do not meet your non-negotiables, you will be unconsciously trying to change them.

-My blog area is dedicated to assisting people in providing real-world perspective on life matters.
-Not everything I write about is easy to digest… However, you’ll begin to see that when you are more critical of your expectations and start to focus your intentions, then you will set yourself on life journeys that are better aligned to who you are.
-This is especially true when looking for intimate partners.
+My blog area is dedicated to assisting people in providing real-world perspectives on life matters.
+Not everything I write about is easy to digest… My intention is to give you opportunities to widen your lens.

-Now go out there and get that special person who will fulfil your Non-Negotiable List
+Now go out there and get that particular person who will fulfil your Non-Negotiable List.

 AG Signing out!